lynskey08/Data-Representation-and-Querying-API-Project/README.md

 The idea of this app is to make it easy and convenient for users to find a library nearby around the county when they aren't close to their own local library.

 ### About
 I downloaded the dataset from [https://data.gov.ie/dataset/county-galway-libraries](https://data.gov.ie/dataset/county-galway-libraries) in a Comma Seperated Value format(.csv).
-The file has 30 rows which contain the names of the individual Libraries and 24 columns which contain the information of each Library.
+The file has 30 rows which contain the names of the individual Libraries and 24 columns which contain the information of each Library.I have decided to use 17 of the 24 columns and to leave out the rest of the columns as they don't contain relevent information needed for the app.